Tip for Sellers – Dealing with Offers

 The buyers want your house.
 If they didn’t, they wouldn’t have made any offer at all.
 Perhaps this is the first time they’ve ever made an offer on a home.
 Maybe their real estate agent didn’t provide them with a good market analysis.
 Or perhaps they believe all offers should start really low because after all, you “never know!”.
 Maybe they think they know more than their agent and they decided this was the number they should start with.
 You probably won’t know what their motivation was for the low offer.
 But the point is, you have an offer in your hands, and you should try to make it work.

 That doesn’t mean accepting it as is.
 What you could do is respond with a counter-offer.
 Your real estate agent would be able to help you figure out what type of counter might work, but one strategy might be to come back just slightly less than list price.
 That would send the message that you are willing to negotiate but you’re not giving your house away.
-There are instances where buyers and sellers countered many times, back and forth, and the seller wound up getting a price right around their listing price.
+There are instances where buyers and sellers countered many times, back and forth, and the seller wound up getting a price right around their listing price after all.

 Other options might be to let the buyer know their offer was too low and is not acceptable as is.
 But if they are truly interested in your home, you would consider a better offer.
 This would also make it clear that you are open to negotiation, but only if their offer is reasonable.
 Or perhaps, if you have a “must have” limit, you could even say, look here’s what I want, take it or leave it.
 All of these options keep the conversation going and could result in a price that is acceptable to you.